mantidproject/scriptrepository-backend/README.md

 The application can be run standalone but in production it is designed to be executed by a webserver supporting the [wsgi](https://wsgi.readthedocs.io/en/latest/what.html) interface.

+The production instance is deployed to listed at https://upload.mantidproject.org.

 ## Local Development Setup